jggarita/Spring-2019/README.md

 ## Just learning this stuff

-Here I made some changes
+Here I made some changes.
+More changes